-- Making our services accessible and integrated. - Making our rates as affordable as possible and making discount program design and enrollment as accessible as possible. - Advancing service equity. - Seeking multiple benefits from our work, including community benefits. - Making communities our true partners-as educators, advocates, innovators, adopters, and stewards. - Working to empower communities. - Designing for place-making, community enhancement, and local identity.
+- Making our services accessible and integrated. - Making our rates as affordable as possible and making discount program design and enrollment as accessible as possible. - Advancing service equity. - Making communities our true partners-as educators, advocates, innovators, adopters, and stewards. - Working to empower communities. - Designing for place-making, community enhancement, and local identity.